cds-snc/security-goals/docs/writing-a-check.md

 ```

-### 3. Results written to a shared checks directory
+### 3. Results written the checks directory

-The resulting check file from the code above should now have written a pass or fail result (JSON file) to a shared checks directory ready to be picked up by our Security Goals watcher scripts.
+The resulting check file from the code above will write a pass or fail result (JSON file) to a shared checks directory ready to be picked up by our Security Goals watcher scripts.

-When the watcher picks up our new file it will write the results to the database where the data will be made available in mutiple formats i.e. a GraphQL api.
+When the watcher picks up the new file it will write the results to the database where the data will be made available to multiple endpoints / outputs i.e. a GraphQL api, Web UI, PDF